Tychobra/polished/README.md

    - go to the "Authentication" page "Sign-in method" tab and enable "Email/Password" sign in.
    - go to the "Database" tab, and click "Create Database" to create a Firestore database.
 Start the database in "test mode".
 We will secure the database in a later step.

 2. Set up initial user in Firestore.
-TODO: create function to somehow automate this process.
-Probably can do this with a new Firebase function??
-For now, In the Firebase web UI of your Firebase project, go the the "Database" tab and create a new "apps/{your Shiny app name}/users/{your email address} document with the following fields:
+In the Firebase web UI of your Firebase project, go the the "Database" tab and create a new "apps/{your Shiny app name}/users/{your email address} document with the following fields:
    - email: string - "<your_email_address>"
    - app_name: string - "<your_shiny_app_name>"
    - time_created: timestamp - fill it in with some time today